 Seven Books by George Mackay Brown

-On Monday 19 April at 7pm writer Ron Ferguson will introduce Magnus, regarded by some as the finest novel George Mackay Brown wrote.
-The Centenary Book Group, hosted by the GMB Fellowship and Orkney Library & Archive, will be chaired by Alison Miller.
-To join the first in the series of Seven Books, please get in touch with us using the details given in the poster below.
+On Monday 19 April, 2021 at 7pm writer Ron Ferguson introduced Magnus, regarded by some as the finest novel George Mackay Brown wrote.
+The Centenary Book Group, hosted by the GMB Fellowship and Orkney Library & Archive, was chaired by Alison Miller.
+People from across the world as well as Orkney joined us for the first in the series of Seven Books.

 In his second novel, Magnus (1973), George Mackay Brown draws on the 12th century Orkneyinga Saga and reimagines the story of one of Orkney’s Norse earls, Magnus Erlendsson, murdered by his cousin Hakon at peace talks on the Island of Egilsay c1017.
 The story of Magnus is interwoven with the stories of Orkney people living outwith the circles of power and influence.
 Their hardship is compounded by the Earls’ conflict and events beyond their control; but among them are some whose lives and vision are altered by Magnus’s influence and sacrifice.

 The smallest spume-drop is not lost – it is here, there, nowhere, everywhere, a frail blown cluster of salt bubbles; but also an emerald, an opal . . .
 This fragrant vivid ghost was everywhere and always, but especially he haunted the island of his childhood.